The Pact (novel)

 The Pact (1998) is the fifth novel by the American author Jodi Picoult about a possible suicide pact between two teenage lovers, and the journey that one must take after losing a loved one.

 Structure

 The Pact does not have traditional numbered chapters.
 The novel alternates between a series of present-day occurrences, labelled as "Now", and past events, labelled as "Then", which provides context to the relationships of the characters and the story line.
 Each segment of the novel contains a different character's perspective, while being narrated in the third person.
-The interplay between past and present throughout the story leads to a climactic revelation that provides an answer to the "who done it" mystery.
+The interplay between past and present throughout the story leads to a climactic revelation that provides an answer to the "whodunnit" mystery.

 Plot

 In the fall of 1979, the Golds, consisting of a recently pregnant Melanie Gold and her husband Michael Gold, moved into the small town of Bainbridge, New Hampshire.
 They moved in next door to the Hartes, another coincidentally pregnant couple, and through their shared interests, the women, Gus Harte and Melanie Gold, began to forge a lasting friendship.
 Their husbands, James Harte and Michael Gold would follow suit and the families would soon raise their firstborns together.